C4Wiz/skin.estuary.modv2nexus/README.md

   * Replaced the word PLOT with the actual Title Name for full screen plot
 --------------------------------------------------------------------------------------------
 ### 4.1.2 ###
+- .2
+   * fix wrong plot position on PVR Icon Wall when "show channel groups" on EPG grid is selected
+   * adjustments on mosaic views
+   * add animation to PVR NextUp

+ - .1
+   * minor adjustments
+   * fix player plot display on info if small Video OSD is selected

 - .0
   * introducing auto stop timer (stop player after an amount of time when player is paused, configurable)
    * fix condition (issue #123)